Barry Ackerley: Seattle SuperSonics

 Thought to play a factor in Ackerley's decision were the significant demands by the NHL for an expansion team: a $50 million expansion fee that was more than any NHL club was valued at the time; a $5 million down payment that would be forfeited if 10,000 season tickets weren't sold in the first year – the Sonics had never sold more than 9,000 season tickets; season tickets needed to produce at least $9 million annually, which would've made the tickets the second most expensive for a team in the area at the time; a 20-year lease with a "substantial" share of arena revenues from concessions, parking, and ad signage; priority status for postseason arena dates; and a secured $5 million line of credit in case the league had to take over ownership of the team at any point.
 Ackerley would not sacrifice Sonics revenues for a hockey team in which he would be a minority investor.
 Seattle would eventually get an NHL team in 2018 when the Seattle Kraken were approved to begin play in 2021.

 In June 1991, nearly a year after the city agreed to the arena deal, Ackerley announced that the project would not move forward.
 Increasing project costs, legal disputes, and inability to secure construction financing were cited as reasons to drop the project.
 Only around 30 of the 70 luxury suites were sold and the Ackerleys were unable to find a corporate buyer for naming rights.
 Ackerley Communications profits were down, which also contributed to the financing difficulties.
 A state Supreme Court case brought by Seattle Center employees challenged the constitutionality of the arena deal, while potential lawsuits from the Mariners and trade show organizers and possible legal challenges to environmental review of the project loomed.
 Seattle Center Arena was extensively remodeled in 1995 for the Sonics.
 In 2000, Ackerley and his wife Ginger launched the Seattle Storm of the WNBA.
 Both the SuperSonics and Storm were sold in 2001 to Howard Schultz.

-Death
+Personal life and death

 Ackerley died on March 21, 2011, two days after suffering a stroke.
+Ackerly had two daughters, Elizabeth Allyn Ackerly Daiber and Julia Allyson Ackerly, from a previous relationship with Jean Mortenson.

+Contrary to Adam Sandler's implication in "The Chanukah Song," Ackerley was not Jewish.
+Ackerley had unsuccessfully tried to convince Sandler to "86" the song because of Sandler's line "the owner of the Seattle SuperSonic-ahs" (Ackerley at the time) "celebrates Hanukkah."
+Sandler was unwilling to argue about the lyric, but Rob Schneider, who was present at the confrontation, did.
+(Schulman and Gene Klein, from whom Ackerley had bought the team, were indeed Jewish.)